 - Make sure you have an attention-grabbing headline.

-- Be sure to have your irresistible offer, call-to-action, lead capture form, and benefits stand out.
+- Ensure your irresistible offer, call-to-action, lead capture form, and benefits stand out.

 Build your real estate credibility and/or social proof

 - If you have any media mentions.
 Some investors are very active in their communities.
 Let searchers know who you are.
 Make that connection.